Bitcoin As An Asset Class

 Risk and return

 More risk equals higher return.
-Long-term, this tends to hold for traditional asset classes.
+Long term, this tends to hold for traditional asset classes.
 But what about bitcoin?
 The chart below shows the average annualized return of bitcoin and of traditional asset classes since July 2010 (when bitcoin started trading on exchanges).
 Over this period, bitcoin’s annualized return is an incredible 370%.
 Such a mind-boggling average return suggests that bitcoin is pretty different from traditional asset classes.

-We should, however, take into account that bitcoin’s history is very brief, long-term data are not available.
+We should, however, take into account that bitcoin’s history is very brief; long-term data are not available.
 In addition, traditional asset classes can record pretty incredible short-term returns as well.
-For example, between October 1998 and March 2000 the NASDAQ Composite realized an average annualized return of 144%.
+For example, between October 1998 and March 2000, the NASDAQ Composite realized an average annualized return of 144%.
 Still, 370% is pretty extraordinary by any standard.

-So what about risk?
+So, what about risk?
 Well, just look at the chart below.
 Bitcoin’s risk profile is pretty extraordinary as well.
 Again starting in July 2010, bitcoin has an average realized annual volatility of 125%.
-Again, for comparison, during the height of the IT bubble the NASDAQ’s annual volatility equaled 26%, one-fifth of the volatility of bitcoin.
+Again, for comparison, during the height of the IT bubble, the NASDAQ’s annual volatility equaled 26%, one-fifth of the volatility of bitcoin.

 It’s often mentioned that bitcoin’s volatility profile has become more stable as the bitcoin market space developed.
 But, while the chart below certainly confirms bitcoin’s volatility is currently lower than before, the level of risk remains much higher than that of any other class.
 During the last 52 weeks, the annualized volatility of commodities (16%), the second riskiest asset class, was little over one quarter of that of bitcoin (73%).
 Equities had a realized volatility of just 7% during the last 52 weeks, less than one-tenth of the volatility of bitcoin.